Offers in: Industrial Electronics Engineering

 Description and objectives:

-This project proposes the evaluation of Bluetooth 5.1 technology in its Long Range mode for use in industrial environments.
-The aim is to see the possibilities of this longer range version to compete in IoT technologies to be installed in production plants or in remote sensors, with range for the admissible meters in this case.
+This project proposes the evaluation of Bluetooth 5.1 technology in its modality Long Range for use in industrial environments.
+The aim here is to see the possibilities of this longer range version to compete in IoT technologies to be installed in production plants or in remote sensors, with range for the admissible meters in this case.

 The aim is to evaluate this technology using evaluation boards and configuring the elements at FW and SW level to measure the signal quality in parameters potentially useful in industrial applications (time of flight, data rate, packet error rate, etc.).
 To do this, a search for these evaluation boards will be proposed and programming will be required using the admissible interfaces in each case.